 Although such venues are long gone, you can still experience a little piece of this era, and we have some suggestions on where you can suck up some of this atmosphere...

 Top it all off by visiting Woda Ognista (Fire Water!), where cocktails act not only as a voltage supply, but as a homage to the likes of Bodo and Fogg, and the heady days of inter-war Poland.
-The Second World War put an end to this era, never to return, however, thanks to such venues, you can at least experience a small piece of this bygone age.
+For more interwar style Polish cooking with a modern touch, try out Restauracja Raut, cooking up recipes from vintage cookbooks!
+The Second World War put an end to old vibes of this era, never to return, however, thanks to such venues, you can at least experience a small piece of this bygone age.

 Further along the same street, Aficionado Cigar & Whisky Lounge contains two rooms to relax in, all steeped in that old gentlemen's club feel of the early 20th century.
 A perfect place to reflect upon your pleasant day's walk.